-Parents and educators have long been concerned about the impact of social media on children.
-And those concerns have increased significantly as students spend more time online due to social distancing measures and virtual learning.
+Parents and educators remain concerned about the impact of social media.
+Those concerns have only increased as students spend more time online.

 “The problem is that most of what you see on social media is not real,” she noted.
 “People always put the best of themselves on social media.
 When we start comparing ourselves, we can often feel inferior.
 This impacts the development of our identity and self-esteem.
 Several studies link social media use with depression and lower self-esteem because we believe others are happier and living better lives.”

-Conducting an informal survey of her classmates, Lena found that 93% of students felt worse about themselves after viewing social media.
-And 73% reported that their time spent using social media could be more productive if used on other activities.
+- 73% reported time spent on social media could be more productive if used on other activities.

 “My advice to parents is: have that important conversation with your child.
-Ask them what they are using and show you the platforms.
+Ask them what they’re using and show you the platforms.
 Become familiar with them and routinely monitor your child’s online activity.”

-She stressed parents need to talk with their children about the unrealistic images on social media, and how it makes them feel.
-And remind their children that using smartphones, tablets, and computers comes along with the responsibility of using them properly.
+She stressed parents need to talk with their children about unrealistic images on social media.
+Sharmaine also shared a reminder that using devices comes with the responsibility of using them properly.

-The National Center for School Safety has been hosting a series of workshops in recent months in conjunction with Sandy Hook Promise about students’ mental health and challenges.
-Learn more about how parents and educators can face these challenges:
+The National Center for School Safety hosted a series of workshops with Sandy Hook Promise about student mental health.
+Learn more about how parents and educators can help overcome challenges.

-- Supporting Student Mental Health During Distance Learning – Three educators with decades of classroom experience recently shared their strategies for connecting with students during physical distancing.
+- Supporting Student Mental Health During Distance Learning.
+Educators with decades of classroom experience share their strategies for connecting with students.

 - Sustaining School Safety Programs – Educators highlighted cost, sustainability, and capacity as major factors when selecting a safety program for their school district.